 - increasing your body’s response to the insulin that it makes naturally

-Normally when you take a drug orally, it’s broken down slightly by enzymes before it reaches your bloodstream.
+Typically, when you take a drug orally, it’s broken down slightly by enzymes before it reaches the bloodstream.
 This means that you receive a little less of the drug in your bloodstream than the amount you initially consumed.

-But when the enzyme is inhibited — as it is when it interacts with the chemicals in grapefruit — there’s a dramatically larger amount of the drug that makes its way into your bloodstream.
+But when the enzyme is inhibited (prevented from working as it should) a dramatically larger amount of the drug makes its way into your bloodstream.
 This leads to a higher risk of overdose.
-Take a more in-depth look at grapefruit-drug interactions.
+This can happen with certain medications when they interact with the chemicals in grapefruit.

 - statins, such as simvastatin (Zocor) and atorvastatin (Lipitor)

-- drugs for high blood pressure, such as nifedipine (Procardia)
+- drugs for high blood pressure, such as nifedipine (Procardia, Adalat CC)

-- corticosteroids used to treat Crohn’s disease or ulcerative colitis, such as budesonide (Entocort EC)
+- corticosteroids used to treat Crohn’s disease or ulcerative colitis, such as budesonide (Entocort EC, Uceris)

-- drugs that treat abnormal heart rhythms, such as amiodarone (Pacerone)
+- drugs that treat abnormal heart rhythms, such as amiodarone (Pacerone, Cordarone)

 - antihistamines, such as fexofenadine (Allegra)